mui/material-ui/docs/src/pages/components/lists/lists.md

 {{"demo": "pages/components/lists/InsetList.js", "bg": true}}

+## Disabled Gutters

+When rendering a `List` within a component that defines its own gutters, the `ListItem` gutters can be disabled with the `disabledGutters` prop.

+{{"demo": "pages/components/lists/DisabledGutters.js", "bg": true}}

 ## Virtualized List

 In the following example, we demonstrate how to use [react-window](https://github.com/bvaughn/react-window) with the `List` component.